opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPBaselineRedfishServiceSpec.md

 }
 ```

+## Replace a certificate

+The `CertificateService` resource contains service-level actions for managing certificates and references to all certificates in the service.
+For the full schema definition, see the `CertificateService` sections of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To replace a certificate on the service with a new certificate, perform a `POST` operation on the `ReplaceCertificate` action:

 ```http